« BackI'm a Professionaldaniel.haxx.seSubmitted by sprawl_ a year ago

-• cperciva 26 minutes ago
+• cperciva a year ago

 This is fundamentally an example of the "drunk searching for his keys under the street light" problem: He's getting a wildly inappropriate form of recognition because that's the form of recognition Microsoft has a system for providing.